Trust-Point/OTA-ESP32-IoTSecurity/README.md

-# IoT Device Security in der Praxis
+# IoT Device Security in practice
 Enabling security features for IoT devices, especially when you want to take advantage of the microcontroller's built-in functions and features of the microcontroller, can be challenging.
 This project will help you understand the built-in security feature of an ESP32 MCU and provide you with tools and mechanisms to enable these functions at scale.